The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 Content Struct ██████████████████████ 44.3

 0 10 20 30 40 50 60 70 80Color and typography are the worst offenders.
-This aligns with what we know about how AI agents generate CSS: token probability bias is strongest for color and font tokens.
-Content structure scores best because AI tools are actually decent at generating semantic HTML -- the problem is visual, not structural.
+This tracks with how AI agents generate CSS: token-probability bias is strongest for color and font tokens, because blue-500 and Inter are the highest-frequency completions in the training data.
+Content structure scores best because the models are genuinely competent at semantic HTML.
+The failure is visual, not structural.

 Most Common Patterns

 We detected and ranked every pattern from our catalog of 90+ AI design patterns.
-Here are the 20 most frequent:
+The 20 most frequent:

 Top 20 AI design patterns (% of sites exhibiting the pattern):